KHP-Informatics/ngseasy/containerized/README.md

 ## 2. Getting the ngseasy-vm

-Download the ngseasy-vm [ngseasy-vm.vdi]() and save this anywhere on your local machine.
+Download the ngseasy-vm [ngseasy-vm-v1.0.vdi]() and save this anywhere on your local machine.

 **NOTE:** This file is XXXGB in size.

 ## 3. Installing the ngseasy-vm

-Create a new virtual machine from the downloaded [ngseasy-vm.vdi]().
+Create a new virtual machine from the downloaded [ngseasy-vm-v1.0.vdi]().

 **Step 1.** Fire up VirtualBox and click **New**
 **Step 2.** The **Create Virtual Machine** window will appear